GOTAM672/YAML/README.md

 ## Tools

 [YAMLlint](https://www.yamllint.com/) - Tools to check weither yaml code is valid or not.
+[yaml to jason converter](https://onlineyamltools.com/convert-yaml-to-json) - To generate JASON code from YAML code.